 If there is a need identified by school staff, submission of software approval purchases, such as for CTE or Specialty Programs, can be completed by school-based Instructional Technology Coaches, principals, central office directors, and supervisors using the PWCS Software Application Form.
 All submissions must have an Application Service Provider Security Standards form completed for review by the IT Governance Committee.

-Yes, students will have a way to signal that they are permitted to use their cell phone as a result of an accommodation in their Section 504 plan or IEP that could not otherwise be implemented with other available technology.
+Yes, students will have a way to signal that they are permitted to use their cell phone as a result of an accommodation in their IEP or Section 504 plan that could not otherwise be implemented with other available technology.